Did you know that a lot of projects die at the planning stage? It’s true, and poor project planning is one of the top reasons for failure overall.

 Best practices are common standards that help to build efficient project management plans.

-All in all, a precise project management plan should cover aspects such as:
+All in all, a precise software project management plan should cover aspects such as:

 - Main goals and results of the project;